-As an integral part of the risk management and internal control systems, an assessment is also performed on the internal controls surrounding the Group financial reporting process on an annual basis, focusing on transparency, accountability and safeguarding of the Group's assets.
+As an integral part of the risk management and internal control systems, an assessment is also performed under the HEINEKEN Risk and Control Matrix compliance programme on the internal controls surrounding the Group financial reporting process on an annual basis, focusing on transparency, accountability and safeguarding of the Group's assets.
 Outcome of the assessment is reported to the ARMC during their quarterly meetings.